-- Find the previous customer from the intermediate table in Step 1 ordered by the ‘Sales'[CustomerKey] column in ascending order.
+- Find the previous customer from the intermediate table in Step 1 ordered by the ‘Sales'[CustomerKey] column in descending order.

 - Calculate the difference between the numbers of unique products purchased by the current customer and by the previous customer.

 But when adding both measures to a table visual, the delta values were clearly wrong, Figure 5.
 By the way, since the expression is O(N2), I had to apply a filter on the ‘Sales'[CustomerKey] column to limit the number of rows to 30 for the calculation to finish quickly.

 To find out what’s wrong with the expression, let’s wrap EvaluateAndLog around the Summarize function to see if we even get the first step right.
 We’d like to see a single table with all 30 customers and their product counts so we can navigate from any customer to the previous one.
 But the actual EvaluateAndLog output consists of 30 single-row tables, one table per customer.
 That’s because in DAX a simple table name by itself means a filtered table.
 Since ‘Sales'[CustomerKey] is in the filter context, the first parameter to Summarize, ‘Sales’, is filtered by the current [CustomerKey] value in the filter context which limits ‘Sales’ to only those transactions belonging to a single customer.
 Summarize would then group the filtered ‘Sales’ by [CustomerKey] to return a single row.
 This analysis can be easily verified by wrapping EvaluateAndLog directly around ‘Sales’ to see, Figure 8, that it only returns rows that match the values of the input column.
 The fix is to replace ‘Sales’ by AllSelected(‘Sales’) as the first parameter to the Summarize function, after which, we get the desired output, Figure 8, as well as the correct intermediate table of step 1, Figure 9.